 4. I’ve found a mistake in the database, how do I let you know?

 Yikes!
 Sorry about that.
 We go through a lot of articles and mistakes creep in.
 Plus Donna is a notoriously bad speller.
-Email us at email@example.com and let us know.
-Be sure to link to the entry that has the problem and tell us exactly what the problem is.
+But alas, posterity has it!
+It is what it is.

 5. Why don’t you have the full text of the article in your database?

 Copyright.
 We didn’t write the articles so we aren’t posting the articles.
 The best we can offer is a very short comment about the contents of the piece.
 You’ll have to go to external sites to actually read them all.

 6. What is a “permalink”?

 From Wikipedia: “A permalink (portmanteau of permanent link) is a URL that points to a specific web page, often a blog or forum entry that has passed from the front page to the archives, or that results from a database search.
 Because a permalink remains unchanged indefinitely, it is less susceptible to link rot.”
 What is link rot?
 It’s our worst nightmare.

 Links to media sources are notoriously ephemeral.
 They are, quite simply, not dependable and we want you to have the best chance possible of actually reading the articles in this database.
 Thus we save every article we can to the Internet Archive’s Wayback Machine, which creates an independent saved version of the article.

 The system isn’t perfect.
 Some news sources and websites block the Internet Archive from making copies of their site (and those news sources should be ashamed of themselves).
 Others allow the Internet Archive to make copies for a while then rescind their permission (those news sources should also be ashamed).
 Thus even the so-called “permalink” might disappear.
 However, by saving what we can to the Internet Archive, we increase the chances that there will still be a readable version of the article out there for you to use.